 Extrinsic motivation: Return on Investment (ROI) #

 Let's think of ROI here not only as a metric for revenue but also in terms of other resources like time and effort.
-Reducing the amount of effort a user needs to invest in order to reach success with your product is critical for product adoption.
+Reducing the amount of mental effort required for a user in order to reach success is critical for product adoption.
 Our minds tend to reject complexity but welcome any behavioral change that will simplify our experience with a product or get us to success more quickly.

 Sunk cost is both an economics and decision-making principle that refers to an investment made that cannot be recovered.
 Time is a major investment that users choose to make in your product, so an effective product adoption strategy should motivate the customer to spend time with the new feature despite the reduction in effort.